How to View Gartner’s Financial Bias in Favor of Large Vendors

 “In addition to poor product quality, customers have complained about unsatisfactory support.
 In our latest survey, SAP ranked last in customer experience and sales experience.
 Unfortunately for SAP customers, it isn’t a matter of just one bad year, because SAP has consistently ranked at or near the bottom of customer support since Gartner started this series of surveys in 2008.”

-This is precisely what I have experienced during projects as well, so Gartner is in line with my personal experiences.
+This is precisely what I have experienced during projects, so Gartner is in line with my personal experiences.

 They go on to say the following: